TTalonAnalytics/Segmentation/README.md

 # Segmentation
-A segmentation exercise to profile media audience.
+A segmentation exercise to profile digital audience based on media consumption.

 Clusterting exercises.